Emilio Carranza

-Captain Emilio Carranza Rodríguez (December 9, 1905 – July 12, 1928), was a noted Mexican aviator and national hero, nicknamed the "Lindbergh of Mexico".
-He was killed on the return part of a historic goodwill flight from Mexico City to the United States.
+Captain Emilio Carranza Rodríguez (December 9, 1905 – July 12, 1928), was a Mexican aviator and national hero, nicknamed the "Lindbergh of Mexico".
+He died on the return part of a historic goodwill flight from Mexico City to the United States.
 He crashed in New Jersey shortly after take-off from New York.

 Early life and background

 Carranza was born in Villa Ramos Arizpe, Coahuila, Mexico, on December 9, 1905.
 His father was Sebastian Carranza who was an attache at the Mexican consulate in New York.
 His mother was Maria Dolores Rodriguez Gomez.
 As a child he lived for some time in San Antonio, El Paso, and Mexico City.
 He was fluent in English.
 He attended the Military Academy at Mexico City and graduated in 1924 with honors.
 He married Maria Luisa Corbala in 1928 four months before taking the flight to the USA.
 Following his death, He left a wife and unborn child.
 The child, Emilio Carranza Jr. was born after his crash.
 The child died at age 6 of an appendicitis.
 He was the great-nephew of President Venustiano Carranza of Mexico and his elder second cousin was Mexican aviator Alberto Salinas Carranza, whom he called "uncle."
 At age 18, he took part against the Yaqui rebellion in Sonora and helped to put down the de la Huerta rebellion.